-Dr Ho Weang Kee, a researcher at the University of Nottingham Malaysia and a collaborating scientist of Cancer Research Malaysia was recognised as a 2018 Rising Talents at the L’Oréal-UNESCO For Women in Science award held in Paris recently.
+Dr Ho Weang Kee, a researcher at the University of Nottingham Malaysia and a collaborating scientist of Cancer Research Malaysia was recognised as a 2018 Rising Talents at the L’Oréal-UNESCO For Women in Science award held in Paris on 4 March 2018.

 Last October she received the L'Oréal-UNESCO For Women in Science National Fellowship and subsequently qualified to enter the L’Oreal-UNESCO For Women in Science award at a global level.